Jnguyen615/Final-Fantasy-XIV-Mount-Companion/README.md

 7. Use control C to stop the server.
 8. To test, run the command `npx cypress open`.
 9. To search for mounts (if you are not familar with them), try the words 'chocobo' or 'moogle' to see different results of some of my favorite mounts!
+10. To see the original repo for this (without a nested folder) please go <a href="https://github.com/Jnguyen615/FFXIV-Mount-Companion">here</a>.
 <h2  id="preview"> 🎥 Preview 📱 </h2>

 ![giphy](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExeHd5Yzh6eTRhMDJjd2Fobms2dTkzN2tqY2wxdndkZ2dibnVwaDJwbCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/KOPphsWiThdRthWlST/giphy.gif)